ItsTato/OmegaCord/README.md

 # OmegaCord
-A chat application made for fun & giggles
+A chat application made for shit & giggles